What is the best cheap food to buy when broke?

 Because these have lots of vegetables in them and whole grain carbohydrates they are some of the cheapest healthy meals you can eat and will keep even the hungriest person filled up.

-You want cheap food to buy when broke, not expensive things that mean each meal costs a fiver.
+You’re looking for cheap food to buy when broke, not expensive things that mean each meal costs a fiver.
 Many of these meals will cost less than a dollar per person.

 - Baked potato with chilli, cheese or leftovers